tslenter/RS/doc/Usage.rst

 3.1.14 Filter on date and string
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To filter a date and a string use the following example:
+To filter a date and a string, use the following example:

 .. code-block:: console

+   rseview -s "R_ISODATE:2022-08-15T13\\:56 AND myswitch" 400

 To filter the date we use the R_ISODATE field.

-   rseview -s "R_ISODATE:2022-08-15T13\\:56 AND myswitch" 400

 3.2 RSC viewer (rsview)
 -----------------------